suhatanriverdi/Software-Engineering-Interviews-Longterm-Preparation-Process/README.md

-# Software Intern Interview Preparation Process
+# Software Engineering Interview Preparation Process

 -> This repository contains various **Algorithms** and **Data Structures** questions and codes in the preparation process of **software intern interview**.